ta-web-paris/lab-vue-discogs/README.md

 The result of the search will be a collection of artists that match your input.
 Each result should provide a link to a specific page for the artist.
 On such a page you should be able to see the list of albums and, for each album, the list of tracks.
-You should be able to listen to the 30s preview of a track.

 This is very reminiscent of the Spotify exercise of Module 2.
 We will actually be reimplementing a lot of those functionalities but this time with the [Discogs API](https://www.discogs.com/developers/) and Vue.js.